serans/saml_app_notification/README.md

 Will create an image called `saml_app_notification:latest`

-## Usage
+## Basic Usage

-The basic idea is to set a deadline for the certificates, and if the expiration of a certificate happens earlier than the deadline, the app owner will be notified.
-All parameters can be set either through command line arguments or via ENV variables, and the email templates are written in [jinja](https://jinja.palletsprojects.com/en/stable/)
+The idea is to set a deadline for certificates, and if the expiration of a certificate happens earlier than the deadline the app owner will be notified.

+The email templates are written in [jinja](https://jinja.palletsprojects.com/en/stable/), and all parameters can be set either through command line arguments or via ENV variables

 To run using the Docker image:
 1. Create `.secrets/password` and `.secrets/username` with valid credentials.